Nightmare in Silver: Production

-Writer Neil Gaiman had previously written the series 6 episode "The Doctor's Wife", which was positively received.
+"Nightmare in Silver" was written by Neil Gaiman and directed by Stephen Woolfenden.
+The episode had the working title of "The Last Cyberman".
+Gaiman had previously written the series 6 episode "The Doctor's Wife", which was positively received.
 Lead writer and executive producer Steven Moffat contacted Gaiman about writing for the series and asked him to make the Cybermen "scary again".
 Gaiman announced his return to Doctor Who during his Hugo Award acceptance speech for "The Doctor's Wife", commenting that "only a fool or a madman would try again – so [he was] on his third draft now".

-Gaiman stated that the episode was planned for the second half of series 7, but could be delayed, as happened with "The Doctor's Wife".
+Some location filming took place at Castell Coch.
+The castle was previously in the series 4 episode "Journey's End" as a UNIT base and in series 5 episode "The Vampires of Venice" as the Calvierri Castle.

+The episode stars Matt Smith and Jenna Coleman as the Eleventh Doctor and Clara Oswald respectively.
+Warwick Davis, who portrayed Poridge, stated that it was a "thrill" to be in Doctor Who, especially in an episode with the Cybermen written by Gaiman.
+Angie and Artie, the children Clara babysits, were portrayed by Eve de Leon Allen and Kassius Johnson respectively, who previously appeared in "The Crimson Horror".

+Cyberman redesign

 On redesigning the Cybermen, Gaiman thought back to classic series serials The Moonbase (1967) and The Tomb of the Cybermen (1967) and decided to "take the 1960s Cybermen and [incorporate] everything that's happened since".
 However, Gaiman said that he "got completely side-tracked by a mad, strange romp".
 Moffat stated that the Cybermen were redesigned because they did so often in the classic series, and yet had been consistent in the new series.
-The previous design of the Cybermen also appear in this episode, but are not the primary threats.

 Gaiman was motivated to provide a "rationalisation" for the Cybermen in current Doctor Who continuity.
-The classic series had depicted the Cybermen as alien cyborgs, while the revived series depicted them as human cyborgs from a parallel Earth; Gaiman opined that his Cybermen stemmed from an encounter and amalgamation of these two types of Cybermen following "The Next Doctor".
+The classic series had depicted the Cybermen as alien cyborgs, while the revived series initially depicted them as human cyborgs from a parallel Earth; Gaiman opined that his Cybermen stemmed from an encounter and amalgamation of these two types of Cybermen.

-Warwick Davis stated that it was a "thrill" to be in Doctor Who, especially in an episode with the Cybermen written by Gaiman.

-Some location filming took place in early November 2012 at Castell Coch.

 Lost script

 During filming at Castell Coch, a copy of the readthrough script was found in a taxi in Cardiff.
-It was marked as being Eve De Leon Allen's copy and had the working title of "The Last Cyberman", which was subsequently changed.
+It was marked as being de Leon Allen's copy and had the working title of "The Last Cyberman", which was subsequently changed.
 The script was found by Hannah Durham, who posted a picture of the script to Facebook with the caption: "found Dr Who script in the back of a taxi.
 Cheeky spoilers anyone?"
 It was then posted to Reddit by Dan Rowling with the caption: "Look what a Facebook friend found in a taxi in Cardiff on Monday".
 Arrangements were then made by Hannah Durham and Dan Rowling to return the script to the BBC.